theodore-norvell/cogent/README.md

 * Strawberry: From a initial pseudo state to a state with the same parent.
 * Vanilla: From a state (simple or composite) to another state or to a choice pseudostate.
-* Chocolate: From a choice, entrypoint, or exitpoint psuedostate to a state or to another psuedostate.
+* Chocolate: From a choice, entrypoint, or exitpoint pseudostate to a state or to another pseudostate.

 Strawberry transitions should not be labelled.